-Neither the Corporation nor the School Board will mortgage or grant a security interest in their respective interests in the Series 2009 Project to the Trustee.
-Upon termination of the Series 2009 Lease in the case of an Event of Non-Appropriation or in the case of certain Events of Default, however, the Series 2009 Lease provides that the School Board must surrender possession of its leasehold interest in the Series 2009 Project (other than Designated Equipment) to the Trustee as assignee of the Corporation for disposition of such leasehold interest by sale or re-letting of its interest in the Series 2009 Project as provided in the Trust Agreement, and any proceeds of any such disposition will be applied to the payment of the Series 2009 Certificates, after payment of all costs and expenses relating to collection of such monies and the fees and expenses of the Trustee.
-See "THE SERIES 2009 LEASE - Effect of Termination for Non-Appropriation or Default."
+Neither the Corporation nor the School Board will mortgage or grant a security interest in their respective interests in the Series 2010B Project to the Trustee.
+Upon termination of the Series 2010B Lease in the case of an Event of Non-Appropriation or in the case of certain Events of Default, however, the Series 2010B Lease provides that the School Board must surrender possession of its leasehold interest in the Series 2010B Project (other than Designated Equipment) to the Trustee as assignee of the Corporation for disposition of such leasehold interest by sale or re-letting of its interest in the Series 2010B Project as provided in the Trust Agreement, and any proceeds of any such disposition will be applied to the payment of the Series 2010B Certificates, after payment of all costs and expenses relating to collection of such monies and the fees and expenses of the Trustee; provided, however, that in the event the School Board issues any Completion Certificates related to the Series 2010B Project or any Refunding Certificates related thereto, the proceeds of any such disposition of the Series 2010B Project or any Refunding LEASE - Effect of Termination for Non-Appropriation or Default."